gregpoulos/panlex-error-correction/README.md

 ### confusables/

 Directory full of lists of characters that are easily confusable.
-The delimiter in these files are triple semicolons ';;;', although in retrospect it may have been better to use tabs.
-It kind of depends on whether tabs ever appear in PanLex expressions.
-I don't think they do, but I don't know, I could be wrong.
+The delimiter in these files are triple semicolons ';;;', although it'd probably be more elegant to use TABs instead.